garage-education/website/content/docs/apache-spark/17-spark-execution-mode.md

 - Ideal for learning, testing, or local development.
 - Not recommended for production use.

+## Watch on Youtube

 {{< youtube Q5EH1rHIdBM >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-17-Spark-Execution-Mode.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-17-Spark-Execution-Mode.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-17-Spark-Execution-Mode.mp4)